 The farmer in the lower left on the reverse is plowing a hemp crop in Pennsylvania.
 Not only that, the 1914 $10 Federal Reserve Notes – the first of their kind – were printed on hemp paper.

-Prohibition of hemp began with the the Marihuana Tax Act of 1937, curtailing the progress of hemp cultivation until the Industrial Hemp Farming Act of 2009, returning the United States to legally cultivating hemp.
+Prohibition of hemp began with the the Marihuana Tax Act of 1937, curtailing the progress of hemp cultivation until the 2014 and 2018 Hemp Farm Bills signed by presidents Barrack Obama and Donald Trump, returning the United States to legally cultivating hemp.

 Industrial Uses of Hemp